Connect file storage to a dedicated server

 Optional: reboot the server.

-Example of changing network settings in CentOS in the blog article Network configuration in CentOS 7.
+An example of changing network settings in CentOS in the blog article Configuring Networking in CentOS 7.

 -